Bosung-Yang/paper_review/application/phish_chatgpt.md

 # Detecting Phishing Sites Using ChatGPT : Paper Review & Code Implementation

 Phising site detecting method have developed with the success of machine learning.
-In this story, we review a research paper "Detecting Phishing Sites Using ChatGPT" that leverages LLM for detecting phishing sites.
+This story review a research paper "Detecting Phishing Sites Using ChatGPT" that leverages LLM for detecting phishing sites.
 The main idea is super simple, but it's effective when I used this method.

 You can read this paper here: https://arxiv.org/pdf/2306.05816